slipstream/SlipStreamWebUI/README.md

 Clojure(Script) API from the browser and to see how Reagent works as a framework for the browser-side UI.

-**WARNING: Running the application currently requires that you build a local copy of the SlipStream Clojure client from the branch `feature/using-cljs`.**

 ## Useful Links

 Code: